soundasleep/railswiki/README.md

 1. Templates can be included using `{{template}}`
 1. Search with `{{Special:Search}}` template
 1. Rails 5.1
+1. Uses yarn/webpack for Javascript assets (though it's a bit messy - [waiting for webpack support for Rails Engines](https://github.com/rails/webpacker/issues/348))

 ## MVP

 1. A nice default style
-1. Include Javascript libraries through an asset pipeline, rather than through http
 1. Put dialog Javascript into assets/, not inline

 ## TODO

 1. Use Ruby 2.4+
-1. Use yarn/webpack for Javascript assets ([not until webpack supports Rails engines](https://github.com/rails/webpacker/issues/348))
 1. Make site accessible to screen readers (like ChromeVox) by default
 1. /wiki/Home actually goes to /
 1. Allow images to have descriptions, which are used for screen readers